ca-carr/smart_contracts/seminar-5/02-sale-page.md

         token.transfer(owner(), token.balanceOf(address(this)));
     }
 }

 ```

 🧠 This contract:

+- Needs to be loaded with the token
-Accepts ETH
+- Accepts ETH

-Sends tokens at a fixed rate
+- You can then BuyTokens at a fixed rate

-Allows the owner to withdraw ETH or remaining tokens
+- Allows the owner to withdraw ETH or the remaining tokens

 ✅ Deployment
 Compile the contract in Remix